Nan0NJ/self-driving-bot/README.md

 - **TypeScript:** The entire codebase is written in Typescript
 - **Simulation Environment:** A simulation environment is created to test and validate the self-driving algorithms.

-## Report
-The report can be found on Overleaf: [Self-Driving Bot Report](https://www.overleaf.com/read/ktvxvrcbvcxr#9ad0b6)

 ## How to Use

 ### Prerequisites